google/security-research/v8ctf/README.md

 See RULES.md for how to participate.

-You can reach it at `nc v8.ctfcompetition.com 1337`.
+You can reach it at `nc v8.ctfcompetition.com 1337` or `nc $chalname.v8ctf.ctfcompetition.com 1337` for older versions, e.g. chrome-118$chalname.v8ctf.ctfcompetition.com.

 It runs a `chrome --headless=new` on a user-provided URL.
 You can find the command line in chrome/challenge/chal and the Chrome version in chrome/challenge/Dockerfile.